vugn/vugn/README.md

 ## <h3 align="left">:star_and_crescent: Ayah of the Day</h3>

 <!-- AYAHADAY:START -->
-<sub>_The Light_</sub><br>
+<sub>_The Criterian_</sub><br>
-**Surah An-Nur** (24: 35)
+**Surah Al-Furqan** (25: 63)

-> Allah is the Light of the heavens and the earth.
-His light is like a niche in which there is a lamp, the lamp is in a crystal, the crystal is like a shining star, lit from ˹the oil of˺ a blessed olive tree, ˹located˺ neither to the east nor the west, whose oil would almost glow, even without being touched by fire.
-Light upon light!
-Allah guides whoever He wills to His light.
-And Allah sets forth parables for humanity.
-For Allah has ˹perfect˺ knowledge of all things.
+> The ˹true˺ servants of the Most Compassionate are those who walk on the earth humbly, and when the foolish address them ˹improperly˺, they only respond with peace.

-— Rabi' al-Thani 20, 1446H
+— Rabi' al-Thani 21, 1446H
 <!-- AYAHADAY:END -->

 <br>